johnsogg/cs1300/homeworks/hw-1-hello-world/README.md

 _differs_ from Java.
 Java uses a virtual machine to translate Java bytecode into machine instructions.
 With C++, the binary sitting in `hello` already contains machine code that can be executed right away.

+You may run your executable file by typing __exactly__ the following:

+	./hello

+The dot-slash characters are vitally important.
+The dot means 'the current directory', the slash is a path separator, and the rest is the name of the file you want to run.
+This is necessary because `hello` is not in your shell's search path.
+(And _search path_ is a topic beyond this assignment, but it would serve you well to learn about what $PATH is.)

 Submit your source file, `hello.cpp`. _Pro tip: You will never need to submit anything other that source files, in any language._